 At 36 weeks you'll begin weekly visits or even more frequent visits if you're experiencing a high-risk pregnancy.
-Your doctor may offer version of an abnormal position, or breech, to help move the baby into a vertex (head-first) position.
+Your doctor may offer a version of an abnormal position, or breach, to help move the baby into a vertex (head-first) position.

 At 37 to 38 weeks you may begin weekly cervical checks.

 At 39 weeks your doctor can now offer induction if your cervix is ripe.